Distribution of Personal Income

 • Interactive data tables for the national statistics added in December 2023.

-About the December 2023 Update
+About the December 2024 Update

-Distribution of U.S. Personal Income: December 2023
+Distribution of U.S. Personal Income

 Internationally Comparable Statistics

-To provide a fuller picture of the well-being of households, BEA and the Bureau of Labor Statistics (BLS) have collaborated to develop a distribution of personal consumption expenditures (PCE) that is based on the Consumer Expenditure Survey.
-This is an ongoing research project, with the latest estimates and methodology available on the Distribution of Personal Consumption Expenditures BLS page.
+To provide a fuller picture of the well-being of households, BEA and the Bureau of Labor Statistics (BLS) have collaborated to produce a distribution of personal saving, by developing a joint distribution of disposable personal income (DPI) and personal consumption expenditures (PCE).
+This project is based on the independent DPI and PCE distributions constructed by BEA and BLS, respectively.
+This is an ongoing research project, with the joint distribution estimates and methodology available in the "Distribution of Personal Saving" section on this page, and the latest independent PCE results on the Distribution of Personal Consumption Expenditures BLS page.

 What is Distribution of Personal Income?